kajott/TrackMeister/README.md

 ## Usage

-Just drag a module file onto the executable or into the window once the player has already been started.
+Just drag a module file onto the executable, or into the window once the player has already been started.

 Playback is always paused after loading a module; this is by design.
 Press the **Space** key to start playback.